Janelle Atkinson: College career

 She attended the University of Florida in Gainesville, Florida, where she swam for coach Gregg Troy's Florida Gators swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 2001 to 2004.
 As a Gator swimmer, Atkinson won three Southeastern Conference (SEC) championships (twice in the 500-yard freestyle and once in the 1,650-yard freestyle), and received ten All-American honors.
 She graduated from Florida with a bachelor's degree in tourism and hospitality management in 2005.

 Coaching

 In 2014, Atkinson became the head coach of Swimming and Diving at Fairfield University.
 Before going to Fairfield, she was an assistant swimming coach for the UConn Huskies women's swimming and diving team at the University of Connecticut in Storrs, Connecticut.
 For the four years prior to accepting the UConn job, she served as an assistant swimming coach at Wright State University in Dayton, Ohio.
 She also served as the head coach of the Jamaican women's national team at the 2009 World Aquatics Championships.

 In 2017, Atkinson was named the head coach of the Stony Brook University swimming and diving team.
-Atkinson was fired from the program less than a year later after allegations of abusive behavior towards her swimmers.
-Atkinson, in turn, sued the university for gender and racial discrimination.
-The university settled, not clearing Atkinson of the abuse allegations and "expressly denied any wrongdoing."